No-Senses Experiences, Figment Festival, Oakland, CA / 2015

 The “No-Senses Experiences” installation invited the public to delve into the five senses through specially designed “portals” during a loud and crowded art event.
 The pieces provided sensory catalysts to help people answer the question, “How do we experience sensations when we are subjected to, or stripped of, various stimuli?”

 On Another Scale, Art in Odd Places, New York, NY / 2012

-is a public art programming which will activate a historical site located in Ulan-Ude, a city in Eastern Siberia, Russia.
-A vast landscape stretched by the Selenga River used to be a former settlement of Hun or Hunnu people who lived there in the 1st century AD.
+Public art programming which will activate the historical site located in Ulan-Ude, a city in Eastern Siberia, Russia.
+The vast landscape stretched by the Selenga River used to be a former settlement of Hun or Hunnu people who lived there in the 1st century AD.
 Several local and outside artists will invite general public to explore physical qualities and metaphorical meanings of this powerful place through participatory art activities.

 Vacant lot was transformed into a play space through a series of work parties.
-It featured a labyrinth, wildflowers patches, green mounds and adobe huts built by children and local community members of different ages.
+It featured a labyrinth, wildflowers patches, green mounds and adobe huts built by the community members of different ages.

 Softscape vs. Hardscape, Art in Odd Places, Los Angeles, CA / 2012

 Softscape vs. Hardscape was an installation featuring textile-based sculptural objects placed on a paved square in front of public building during a busy event.
 The objective of the project was to compare and contrast the preferred usage of soft surfaces and hard surfaces.